gijskooij/gulp-nunjucks-md/readme.md

 * Optionally, If file is markdown and have frontmatter, renders markdown.
 * Finally, renders nunjucks to html as usual.

-If you want rendering only then prefer [original plugin](https://github.com/carlosl/gulp-nunjucks-render).
+If you don't use markdown then prefer [original plugin](https://github.com/carlosl/gulp-nunjucks-render).

 ## Configuration

 - To extend a parent layout with frontmatter, your page should have a front-matter with a `layout` pointing to name of a layout (without extension) in your template directory.
-- To set a parent layout for all pages your data should contain a `page.layout` in the root containing name of the layout without extension.
+- To set a parent layout for all pages your data should contain a `page.layout` in the data passed to plugin containing name of the layout without extension.
 - By default this plugin warps a `content` block around your page.
 Your parent layout should have a `content` block where processed content will be inserted.
-You can turn off this behavior by setting `useBlock: false` either in options or in frontmatter and declaring blocks yourself.
+You can turn off this behavior by setting `useBlock: false` either in options or in frontmatter and declaring blocks normally ( for example multiple block inheritance).
-- In order to render markdown, the page should have frontmatter and `.markdown` or `.md` extension, but be aware that combining markdown with nunjucks can lead to undesired output.
-You can also pass custom options to marked through `marked` option.
+- In order to render markdown, the page should have frontmatter and `.markdown` or `.md` extension, You can also pass custom options to marked through `marked` option.
+- Be aware that combining markdown with nunjucks can lead to undesired output. this plugin uses a custom marked renderer to avoid text escaping to make nunjucks work with markdown. set `escape: true` to avoid this if you don't want to combine markdown with nunjucks or want to pass your own renderer to `marked` option.
 - See [wiki](https://github.com/mohitsinghs/gulp-nunjucks-md/wiki) for an example.

 ## Usage